3nvi/gatsby-intl/packages/gatsby-plugin-intl/README.md

 - `exludedPages`: A list page paths that the plugin should ignore.
 Defaults to `[]`.
 - `notFoundPage`: The URL for a custom 404 page.
 Defaults to `/404/`.
 - `deleteOriginalPages`: A boolean denoting whether to delete the original non-localized pages or retain them at their original paths.
-Defaults to `false` for production builds and `true` for development ones.
+Defaults to `true`.

 # Client-Only Routes